Information for New Entrant Children

 The First Day as a New Entrant

 This is an exciting day in a child’s life.
 It only happens once.
 It is really important that all goes well and that your child has a happy and enjoyable day.
 It can be emotional day for parents.
 We understand this and want it be a memorable day for all.
 We recommend that parents bring their child into the classroom on the first day.
-Feel free to take photos etc. Present going to school as something positive that your child should be excited about.
+Feel free to take photos, but please check with the teacher before publishing any with other children first.
+Present going to school as something positive that your child should be excited about.
 Some children will bounce into school and be totally independent, while others may need support.
 Don’t hang around any longer than necessary.
 New Entrant teachers are skilled cuddlers and consolers.
 We will contact you if your child is upset.

 Supporting Your Child